whacked/cow/vibe benchmarking json schemaa validators.md

 > **Q1.1: Should the benchmark matrix include both schema validation (schema vs metaschema) and instance validation (data vs schema), or only instance validation?**
 >
 > > **Answer:** our goal is to take a bunch of different CLI tools that provide json schema validation facilities to answer:
->   - how to validate a json schema against a metaschema (we will need to find the json schema versions they all understand in common, and target the latest of those. we should leave the possiblity to ALSO benchmark different versions, but for simplicity, just target the common latest now. but that also means that the benchmark output table ALSO has the field for the version, except for our current benchmarks, we either hide that field, or every row will have the same value in the output)
+>   - how to validate a json schema against a metaschema (we will need to find the json schema versions they all understand in common, and target the latest of those. we should leave the possibility to ALSO benchmark different versions, but for simplicity, just target the common latest now. but that also means that the benchmark output table ALSO has the field for the version, except for our current benchmarks, we either hide that field, or every row will have the same value in the output)
 >   - oh yes, so our benchmark will show a breakdown of validation of the local schema against metaschema (plus how to do that -- the command) AND that of the local schema against the instance data
 >
 > **Q1.2: Which schema drafts do we care about initially (2020-12, 2019-09, draft-07, draft-04)?**